devinekask/workflows/docs/git/collaboration/collab-01-github-push.md

 ### Adding the key to GitHub

-Copy the contents of the public key (make sure you are in the .ssh directory)
+Copy the contents of the public key (make sure you are in the .ssh directory) the command `pbcopy` lets us put content in our clipboard, it is like a 'cmd-c'

 ```bash
 pbcopy < github.pub